qiskit-community/qiskit-ionq/README.md

 pytest [pytest-args]
 ```

-Alternatively, you may also use setuptools integration by running tests through `setup.py`, e.g.:
+Alternatively, you may use the setuptools integration by running tests through `setup.py`, e.g.:

 ```bash
 python setup.py test --addopts="[pytest-args]"